 The material used in this example is Hexadienes, 3, UN2458, PG II.
 For this material, the "Ground Shipments - Maximum Quantity Per Inner Receptacle" column is blank.
 Therefore, as the shipper, you are responsible for selecting and using UN packaging that has been designed, tested, and certified to accommodate containers used.
 The maximum number of inner receptacles of this product that can be shipped in a single performance package is limited by the design and instructions that come with the specific UN performance package used and by the UPS limit of 70 lb gross weight for any hazardous materials package.

-Note: Ground service for hazardous materials, including ORM-D, Limited Quantity, and combustible materials, is no longer available for packages being shipped to or from Alaska, Hawaii, Puerto Rico, and Catalina Island.
-This change is effective January 1, 2011.
+Note: Ground service for hazardous materials, including Limited Quantity and combustible materials, is no longer available for packages being shipped to or from Alaska, Hawaii, Puerto Rico, and Catalina Island.
+This change became effective January 1, 2011.

 If you have any questions about shipping hazardous materials with UPS, please call the UPS Hazardous Materials Support Center at 1-800-554-9964.